StepthenFriedman/find-contours/README.md

 I wonder if there exists a better approach.

-A candidate seems more sensitive to edges than Sobel, which is to get the variance within the kernel instead of multiply.
+A candidate seems more sensitive to edges than Sobel, which is to get the variance within the kernel instead of multiplication.

 the result will be shown in demo, we'll see.